treeverse/lakeFS/docs/reference/garbage-collection.md

 ## GC backup and restore

 GC was created to hard-delete objects from your underlying objects store according to your retention rules.
-However, when you start using the feature you may want to first gain confident in the decisions GC makes.
-The GC backup and restore utility was created to help you do that.
+However, when you start using the feature you may want to first gain confidence in the decisions GC makes.
+The GC backup and restore utility helps you do that.

 This utility is a Spark application that uses [distCp](https://hadoop.apache.org/docs/current/hadoop-distcp/DistCp.html) under the hood to copy objects marked by GC as expired from one location to another.